 Georgia EPD provides notice and opportunity for public comment on certain proposed orders.
 Notices are posted on this website weekly, usually on Monday.
 A thirty-day comment period is provided.
 Comments, suggestions, hearing requests, and other information (including but not limited to letters, documents, photos, and videos) should be mailed to the address shown in the notice.

 Georgia EPD issues a notice of fully executed administrative orders and fully executed consent orders issued by the Director.
 The list is posted on this website weekly, usually on Monday.

 Mail subscriptions to these notices are available at a cost of $50 per year.
 That fee provides the subscriber with all notices of proposed and executed orders issued from July 1 through June 30 of the following year.
 For information about subscriptions, call Georgia EPD at (404) 657-5947 (inside the Atlanta calling area), or toll-free within Georgia at (888) 373-5947.

-In an effort to increase open access to government data, we have released a beta version of a Public API (application programming interface) with access to the entire public data set of enforcement orders.
+In an effort to increase open access to government data, we have released an API (application programming interface) with access to the entire public set of enforcement orders.

 View details at the API documentation site.